chompy/ffliveparse_server/README.md

 ## Todos

+- Modal popup for all actions on timeline.
+- Display more information about actions on timeline...damage done, how much HP target had, etc
+- More information and nicer layout for deaths in the timeline.
 - Past encounter list.
 (Be able to review all your past encounters.)
 - Ability to have user provided custom widgets/plugins.
 - Restore functionality from v0.XX